devCecy/devCecy/README.md

 ### Hi there, I'm Cecilia (Mihyun An)👋 ✨

 I'm a <strong>front-end engineer</strong> that loves testing👩🏻‍💻.
-I'm also a clean coder🧹, challenger🏆 and a fan of Sherlock Holmes🔎, Harry potter🪄 and iced coffee🧊☕️, even when it's freezing ☃️.
+I'm also a clean coder🧹, blogger✏️, challenger🏆 and a fan of Sherlock Holmes🔎, Harry potter🪄 and iced coffee🧊☕️, even when it's freezing ☃️.

 ---